opreaadrian/opreaadrian.github.io/_posts/2015-01-28-working-with-javascript-promises.md

 "A promise represents the eventual result of an asynchronous operation.
 The primary way of interacting with a promise is through its `then` method, which registers callbacks to receive either a promise’s eventual value or the reason why the promise cannot be fulfilled." &mdash; [Promises A+ official spec](https://promisesaplus.com/)

-In short, a promise object represents a wrapper around that asynchronous operation(which I sometimes call "task"), that at some point might be "resolved" or "rejected" based on whatever the completion of that operation returns.
+In short, a promise object represents a wrapper around that asynchronous operation(which I sometimes call "task"), that at some point might be "resolved" or "rejected" based on whatever the completion of the operation returns.
 Upon resolution/rejection, the appropriate callback for the promise's resolution state, registered by the `then` method, will be called with the data/rejection reason.

 ```javascript
 // app.js